MXA RACE TEST: THE REAL TEST OF THE 2022 YAMAHA YZ450F

 A: Thanks to the superiority of its Kayaba SSS suspension, incredible dependability and broad powerband, the Yamaha YZ450F offers buyers good value for the money.
 It is the perfect bike for a guy who doesn’t want to spend hard-earned cash post-purchase; however, as splendid as the Yamaha is in its strong areas, it is still an acquired taste because of left-over flaws that seem to be beyond Yamaha’s scope or budget to fix.

 This is how we set up our 2022 Yamaha YZ450F for racing.
 We offer it as a guide to help you find your own sweet spot.

 KAYABA SSS FORK SPECS

-Yamaha’s SSS suspension is a sure thing.
-We like that Yamaha’s engineers and test crews don’t mess with success.
-For hardcore racing, these are MXA’s recommended 2021 Yamaha YZ450F fork settings (stock settings are in parentheses).
+Yamaha’s SSS suspension is a sure thing—and even upping the compression damping for 2022, they couldn’t hurt its performance.
+We like that Yamaha’s engineers and test crews don’t mess too much with success.
+For hardcore racing, these are MXA’s recommended 2022 Yamaha YZ450F fork settings (stock settings are in parentheses).

 Spring rate: 5.0 N/mm

 Rebound: 8 clicks out (9 clicks out)